Giddings Public Library and Cultural Center

-The 2024 Texas Word Wrangler Book Festival will accept author submissions from March 1-May 31, 2024.
+The 2025 Texas Word Wrangler Book Festival will accept author submissions from March 3-April 30, 2025.

-The annual book festival celebrates Texas authors.
+The annual book festival promotes Texas literature.
 Applications are open to:

 Authors who live in Texas